Summary

-The title/style Apostolic Highness is deemed the most suitable for the Prince-Bishop of Rome-Ruthenia, as it effectively merges his spiritual and temporal authority in a single and unique designation.
-"Apostolic" signifies his role as the head of the autocephalous United Roman-Ruthenian Church, rooted in unbroken Orthodox and Old Catholic Apostolic Succession.
-"Highness" reflects his temporal authority related to the Pontifical Imperial State, the historic patrimony of the Church that, while neither possessing or seeking control of political territory, remains an ecclesiastical nation without borders.
-Thus the title encapsulates his dual role as both a spiritual leader and an ecclesiastical sovereign, thereby consolidating various aspects of his office into a coherent expression that honors the Church's traditions and heritage.
+The title/style Apostolic Highness is deemed the most proper and suitable for the Roman-Ruthenian Pope, as it effectively merges his spiritual and temporal authority in a single and unique designation.
+“Apostolic” signifies his role as the head of the autocephalous United Roman-Ruthenian Church, rooted in unbroken Orthodox and Old Catholic Apostolic Succession.
+“Highness” reflects his temporal authority related to the Pontifical Imperial State, the historic patrimony of the Church that, while neither possessing nor seeking control of political territory, remains an ecclesiastical nation without borders.
+Spiritually, it is equivalent to the style of Holiness.
+Thus the title encapsulates his dual role as both a spiritual leader and an ecclesiastical sovereign, thereby consolidating various aspects of his office into a coherent expression that honors the Church’s traditions and heritage.

 The title Apostolic Highness is the most proper and fitting for the Prince-Bishop of Rome-Ruthenia, Supreme Pontiff of the United Roman-Ruthenian Church because it succinctly and elegantly reflects the combination of the spiritual and temporal aspects of the semi-hereditary, semi-elective office.
 This title encapsulates the historical, apostolic, and imperial dimensions of the Prince-Bishop’s authority in a single, cohesive designation that uniquely refers to the Chief of the Roman-Ruthenian Church and State.